A Note on Preaching

 • They keep the gospel, salvation, and being born again, as urgent needs at the centre of our worship.

-But we feel that all sermons ought to have one or more of a number of high aims, which show why we deem this tradition, practised since the earliest days of the Christian Church (and with some parallels in the Jewish synagogue worship), very much a part of our 'worship services.'
+But we believe all sermons ought to have one or more of a number of high aims, which show why we deem this tradition, practised since the earliest days of the Christian Church (and with some parallels in the Jewish synagogue worship), very much a part of our 'worship services.'
 Some of these aims include:

 • Demonstrating that as Christians we come under the authority of God, whose words are heard primarily through the Bible.